 WEATHER IN VIETNAM IN MARCH:

 Vietnam in March is again a great option.
-March is one of the best months to travel to Vietnam: excellent weather in southern Vietnam, good weather in central Vietnam, and northern Vietnam.
+March is one of the best months to travel to Vietnam: excellent weather in southern Vietnam, and good weather in central Vietnam, and northern Vietnam.

 Quo Poc island, Mui Ne, Pien Thiet, Ho Chi Minh City, and Mekong Delta in the south of Vietnam hold a daily average of 29 C in March.